Health and wellbeing board

 Guidance recognises that health and wellbeing boards will also meet informally for workshops or seminar sessions and for board learning and development.
 Such events are not meetings in public and do not appear on the website.

-- Darryl Freeman Corporate Director for Children & Young People
+- Darryl Freeman Corporate Director for Children and Families

 - Hayley Allison / Julie Grant Assistant Director of Strategic Transformation / Head of Delivery and Improvement at NHS Improvement, NHS England

 - Susan Harris Director of Strategy and Partnerships, Herefordshire and Worcestershire Health and Care NHS Trust (Rep Chair of the Trust)

 - Dr Mike Hearne Managing Director, Taurus Healthcare

 - Councillor David Hitchiner Leader of the Council, Herefordshire Council

 - Rebecca Howell-Jones Acting Director of Public Health, Herefordshire Council